DaveBullet1050/BatoceraHelpers/README.md

 /usr/bin/tos_grs/ld-linux-armhf.so.3
 /usr/bin/tos_grs/libc.so.6

-You can launch the executable, as per:
+You can launch the executable as follows:

 cd /usr/bin/tos_grs

+-- Gets the current /dev/tty for the connected controller (used to change orientation) ./ld-linux-armhf.so.3 --library-path ${PWD} ./tos428cl.exe getport

+-- Switches all joysticks connected to 4 way mode ./ld-linux-armhf.so.3 --library-path ${PWD} ./tos428cl.exe <port> setway,all,4

-./ld-linux-armhf.so.3 --library-path ${PWD} ./tos428cl.exe
+-- Switches all joysticks connected to 8 way mode ./ld-linux-armhf.so.3 --library-path ${PWD} ./tos428cl.exe <port> setway,all,8

 If you get any:
 -bash: ./tos428cl.exe: cannot execute: required file not found